-Poland: Abortion 'revolution' means end of old order
+[Feature] Poland: Abortion 'revolution' means end of old order

 Kaczyński's house, as well as nearby churches, were heavily protected by dozens of armed police vehicles and cordons of officers.

-"This is a revolution!", Marta Lempart, one of the activists from Ogólnopolski Strajk Kobiet (OSK), an organisation supporting the protests, shouted to the crowd.
+"This is a revolution!", Marta Lempart, one of the activists from Ogólnopolski Strajk Kobiet (OSK), an NGO supporting the protests, shouted to the crowd.

-Despite the huge numbers of police and military Gendarmerie on streets, a number of times protesters were attacked by groups of nationalists throwing sea-food, rocks, and other missiles into the crowd in what might have been a response to Kaczyński's recent call on to protect churches "at all costs", which he issued on 27 October.
+Despite the huge numbers of police and paramilitary gendarmes on the streets, a number of times protesters were attacked by groups of nationalists throwing fire-crackers, rocks, and other missiles into the crowd in what might have been a response to Kaczyński's recent call to protect churches "at all costs", which he issued on 27 October.

 Police arrested 37 people, 35 of whom were identified as football hooligans.

-The huge demonstrations, now in their second week, also continued in most major cities as well as small towns.
+The huge demonstrations, now in their second week, also continued in most major cities as well as in small towns.

-People marched in Wrocław, Poznań, Gdańsk, Katowice, Kraków, as well as Otwock, Iława, Puławy, Nałęczów, Limanowa, and Wadowice - smaller towns known as far-right strongholds.
+People marched in Wrocław, Poznań, Gdańsk, Katowice, Kraków, as well as Otwock, Iława, Puławy, Nałęczów, Limanowa, and Wadowice - smaller towns formerly seen as far-right strongholds.

 "This is unimaginable that in the 21st century women cannot make decisions about their bodies", said Beata, who participated in Wrocław's marches.

-"Enough is enough", said Paulina, a mother of one, who took to streets after her husband took care of their one-year old.
+"Enough is enough", said Paulina, a mother of one, who went on the streets as her husband took care of their one-year old child.

-Broadening scop
+Broadening scope

-The initial protests, prompted by the court ruling on abortion, have broadened their scope.
+The protests, initially prompted by the court ruling on abortion, have broadened their scope.

 "People demand judicial reform that will re-establish court independence.
-They want changes to the financing of health care, [give] financial support for companies and workers affected by the pandemic, social support for disabled people, full reproductive rights for women [access to legal abortion, contraceptives, sex education], human rights, separation between church and state, and finally - the the resignation of the government", the OSK group's Lampart said.
+They want changes to the financing of health care, [give] financial support for companies and workers affected by the pandemic, social support for disabled people, full reproductive rights for women [access to legal abortion, contraceptives, sex education], human rights, separation between church and state, and finally - the resignation of the government", the OSK's Lempart said.

 According to Adam Mrozowicki, a sociologist at the University of Wrocław, the new protests do not resemble any of the other demonstrations against PiS that took place since it won power in 2015.